johnregan3/realtime-polls/readme.txt

 Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.

+= What browsers are compatible with Realtime Polls? =

+Currently every modern browser, including IE 6+.

 = Can I change the font on the x or y axes =

 Not currently, but watch for that in an upcoming release.

+= Do I have to have six fields in each Poll? =

+No way!
+Just leave a field blank to leave it out of the poll.

  = How do I change the colors of the bars? =